 Learning at the Garden

-The Community Garden is a meeting place for the Mount Community and its neighbors, drawing its members from the University and the greater Halifax Regional Municipality.
+The Community Garden is a meeting place for the Mount Community and its neighbours, drawing its members from the University and the greater Halifax Regional Municipality.
 The unique functions of the garden – an outdoor classroom for university departments, a place to grow food for families and individuals, and a location of research for the academic community, has made the Mount Community Garden a vibrant and productive part of the University.

 The garden consists of a Community Garden Coordinator, a Steering Committee made up of university staff, faculty and administration, and the gardeners and volunteers who participate in the project.